nishanthsenthilvasagam/nishanthsenthilvasagam/README.md

-- 🌱 I’m currently learning C++, Python
+- 🌱 I’m currently ReactJS
 - 👯 I’m looking to collaborate on all projects
-- 📫 How to reach me: Github, Linkedin
+- 📫 How to reach me: Github